NgyAnthony/tictactoe/README.md

 QA has been performed only on MacOS as of 22/10.
 Windows 10 QC is en route.
 Common cases verified.
-Further QC can be performed until submition date (08/11).
+Further QC can be performed until submission date (08/11).

 QC Status :